 DP: Are there other use cases and benefits of this and what are the practical applications?

 GC: All types of documents can be structured this way, such as contracts, purchase orders, invoices, guarantees, promissory notes, transport documents, and many more, so the practical use cases are endless.

 The beauty is that the parties involved only have to agree on the SCHEMA, not on a rule book or platform (compared to how banks exchange standardised SWIFT messages, this requires membership to the SWIFT platform and infrastructure).

 Once agreed, the schema can be sent as a trace:original document (if an original document is required) or in any other form, and once finalised, on a 121 basis all parties can start interacting immediately, therefore, completely eliminating the need for rule books, special software, or closed platforms.

 DP: What is the future of the semantic model?

-HR: LEI (gleif.org as the ISO 17442 governor and foundation) is a good example of what is needed in trade finance: universal, unique, digital and foundational identifiers.
-LEI is designed for corporations and the same will be needed for individuals to generate digital trust within global trade.
+HR: LEI (gleif.org as the ISO 17442 governor and foundation) is a good example of what is needed in trade finance: universal, unique, digital, and foundational identifiers.
+LEI is designed for corporations, and the same will be needed for individuals to generate digital trust within global trade.
 This may finally lead to new trade finance instruments that are easier to use, as not all risk mitigations will be needed, and will be closer to the ones used in the Payment Domain and invoice-based financing tools.
-Additionally, the new wave of automation in trade agreements and the triggering of financing will need financing instruments more easily available.
+Additionally, the new wave of automation in trade agreements and the triggering of financing will need more readily available financing instruments.

 - Adoption of the MLETR so that free digital original documents can be widely used by all parties